UCL-VR/ubiq-website/content/privacy-policy/index.md

 ### Information we collect and what we use it for

-We run [Plausible](https://plausible.io/) analytics on getdoks.org.
+We use [Goatcounter](https://goatcounter.com/) for analytics on this website.
 The following information is collected:

 - __Page URL__.
 We track the page URL of each page view on this website.
 We use this to understand which pages have been viewed and how many times a particular page has been viewed.
 For example: _https://getdoks.org/_.
 - __HTTP Referrer__.
 We use the referrer string to understand the number of visitors referred to this website from links on other sites.
 For example: _https://github.com/_.